quil-lang/quil/rfcs/analog/proposal.md

 advancing the pulse frame's local clock by the waveform duration.

 Each frame is defined relative to a set of qubits.
 Two frames with a common qubit are said to _intersect_.
-All intersecting frames shall have their local clocks advanced to the maximum of their current value and the updated clock value of the pulse frame.
+All frames intersecting the pulse frame shall have their local clocks advanced to the maximum of their current value and the updated clock value of the pulse frame.

 ##### NONBLOCKING